 Jenny's expert tip: Check out Monday Monday on the Second Stage, a weekly showcase that features 10-12 of the best artists from the local music scene.

-Staples Center in downtown Los Angeles is the premiere live music venue in Southern California, with its seating capacity of 21,000.
+Crypto.com Arena in downtown Los Angeles is the premiere live music venue in Southern California, with its seating capacity of 21,000.
 That's why the biggest acts on the planet book in here, from Bruce Springsteen, who played the venue's opening show back in 1999, to Taylor Swift, whose 16 sold-out appearances mark the most often a woman has played there.
-Staples also was the place people gathered for Michael Jackson's memorial service on July 7, 2009.
+Crypto.com Arena was once called Staples Center, the place people gathered for Michael Jackson's memorial service on July 7, 2009.
 It is also the home of the major Los Angeles sports teams (Lakers, Clippers, Sparks and Kings), so it isn't always a music venue.

-Recommended for Live Music because: There's no other Southern California venue that draws as many big musical acts as the Staples Center.
+Recommended for Live Music because: There's no other Southern California venue that draws as many big musical acts as Crypto.com Arena

 Jenny's expert tip: Take the L.A.
-Metro instead of driving; get off at the 7th Street/Metro Center stop and the center is right across the street.
+Metro instead of driving; get off at the 7th Street/Metro Center stop and the arena is right across the street.

 A lovely outdoor stage nestled in the midst of Griffith Park, the Greek Theatre has been a part of the Southern California music scene since it opened in 1931.
 Renovated in 2015, the open-air amphitheater comfortably seats 5,900 people.
 With a season that lasts from spring to fall, the venue takes advantage of L.A.'s fantastic weather to showcase a wide range of musical talents.
 Top acts that have taken the stage at the Greek include Lenny Kravitz, Willie Nelson, Idina Menzel, Adele and many others.
 Unlike the Hollywood Bowl, concertgoers are prohibited from bringing outside food or beverages into the venue; drinks and food are available from various vendors during the shows.